wolfvictorOSI/Edge-Data-Store-Docs/V1/Design/ScalePerformance.md

 * For the smallest of these devices, throughput may be limited to tens of events per second.

-* For larger devices with faster processors, memory and storage, this could increase to up to 3,000 events per second.
-The Edge Storage component's design is focused on small devices in Edge scenarios: if high throughput or large stream counts are required, OSIsoft Cloud Services or PI Data Archive are more appropriate choices.
+* For larger devices with faster processors, memory and storage, this could increase up to 3,000 events per second.
+The Edge Storage component is designed for small devices in Edge scenarios: if high throughput or large stream counts are required, OSIsoft Cloud Services or PI Data Archive are more appropriate choices.

 ## Sizing of Edge devices